 It’s a true combination of many things to feel – overwhelmed, lost, and always full of joy and magic, however hidden that may be – and sometimes it’s deeply buried.
-I was going to write about my weekend in New Jersey for a birthday BBQ and a surprise baby shower, but I’ve been in the car for a chunk of my day and it’s a little late right now and the story in my heart is this one.
+I was going to write about so many things, but decided to write about this.
+Sometimes thinking horrible things.

 In high school, I was a lot like I am now.
 A floater with lots of types of friends.
 Floating, though.
 Sometimes too untethered.
-I was warm and friendly to everyone, unless someone pushed me to my limits, which is highly rare, but that would be the only reason I wouldn’t be warm and friendly to you.
+I was warm and friendly to everyone, unless someone pushed me to my limits, which was rare, but that would be the only reason I wouldn’t be warm and friendly.

 I actually did have a core group of friends who were artists, writers, musicians, singers or just all around open and friendly people, and I also brought home lots of strays.
 That’s how I was then.
 That’s how I am now.
 I enjoyed (nearly) everyone – even those who were considered “losers” and those who were so clearly not going anywhere in life – partly by design and partly by circumstances.
-One of my secrets back then is that I would pass through these dark clouds of time in which I’d think horrible thoughts about myself, no matter how ludicrous they were, and how illogical.
-They were true enough to me.
+One of my secrets back then is that I would pass through these dark clouds of time in which I’d think horrible thoughts about myself, no matter how ludicrous they were.

 And that baby I used to babysit and wonder why his life meant so much more than mine?
 He’s now in high school.
-And that proves just how long it’s been since I have let myself believe in the dark clouds about myself, and how it happens even now.
+And that proves just how long it’s been since I first let myself believe in the dark clouds about myself, and how it happens even now.
+Way too long.

 I live, love and sometimes suffer within the confines of my own mind.
 Sometimes I think that even people with depression are better off than me because maybe pills or counseling can help them.
 I’m genuinely joyful a LOT, but sometimes I think that anyone without my mind is better off than I am.
 Life transitions tend to run through me a thousand times over up to months before a big change.
 Can any pill help that?
 Probably not, but I believe that many things can.

-Sometimes I think that I’m not strong enough to maneuver this world as a parent, with the constant tests, and the constant letting in and letting go.
+Sometimes I think that I’m not strong enough to maneuver this world as a parent, with the transitions and tests, and the constant letting in, letting out, holding tight, and letting go.

-Sometimes I think comfort and safety will give way in older age to impenetrable anxiety – worsening with each day.
+And sometimes I think comfort and safety will give way in older age to impenetrable anxiety – worsening with each day.
 Never getting even close to better.
 Becoming unbearable.